AFC Bournemouth 1 Fulham 0

 Bournemouth didn’t exist as such until Victorian times.
 This area had been open heathland, frequented only by grazing cattle and an occasional farmer or smuggler.
 But many such isolated communities became thriving resorts during the late nineteenth century.
 Before long Thomas Hardy commented on its “glittering novelty” in Tess of the D’Urbervilles as royalty, politicians and well-off thrill-seekers came here to sample the sea air.

-Railways helped make the seaside popular.
-Bournemouth soon had two principal stops, East – for services towards Bath – and West, which connected with the main Waterloo line at Christchurch.
-Population rose from 600 to 60,000, while neighbouring villages such as Boscombe, Westbourne and Pokesdown grew equally rapidly and became part of a new municipal borough.
+Railways helped make the seaside accessible.
+Bournemouth soon had two big stations, East (1870) and West (1874).
+These connected with the main Waterloo line at Christchurch, while trains also ran cross-country to Bristol via Poole.
+Population rose from 600 to 60,000; neighbouring villages such as Boscombe, Westbourne and Pokesdown grew equally rapidly, becoming part of a new municipal borough.

-West station became Bournemouth Central in 1899.
-Most services terminated at East until Beeching closed it; the Pines Express ran daily between there and Manchester Mayfield, while dozens of long-distance trains arrived from Northern towns on summer Saturdays.
-Enthusiasts flocked to see unfamiliar steam locomotives that brought heavy passenger trains over Somerset’s notorious gradients.
+East was known as Bournemouth Central after 1899.
+Most services terminated at West until Beeching wielded his short-sighted axe; the Pines Express ran daily between there and Manchester Mayfield, while dozens of long-distance trains arrived from Northern towns on summer Saturdays.
+Enthusiasts flocked to see unfamiliar steam locomotives that brought heavy passenger trains over the Somerset & Dorset line’s notorious gradients.

 Many impressive civic buildings were built.
-Hardy’s rural characters marvelled at piers (Bournemouth and Boscombe each had one), pine groves, promenades and covered gardens.
+Hardy’s rural characters marvelled at two piers, pine groves, promenades and covered gardens.
 The Prince of Wales installed Lillie Langtry, his reputed mistress, at Red House; Mont Dore Hotel residents could take specially-imported Auvergne spring water, and Westbourne Arcade offered high-class shops beneath a covered arcade.

 This became the first municipal town to regularly provide live music for residents.
-A four-thousand capacity Winter Gardens – modelled on the Crystal Palace – opened in 1893, hosting concerts conducted by Edward Elgar, Hubert Parry, Gustav Holst and Jean Sibelius.
-Bournemouth Pavilion could stage both top West End productions and popular music-hall shows..
+A four-thousand capacity Winter Gardens – modelled on London’s Crystal Palace – opened in 1893, hosting concerts by Edward Elgar, Hubert Parry, Gustav Holst and Jean Sibelius.
+Bournemouth Pavilion Theatre regularly staged top West End productions and popular music-hall shows.

-MacDougall’s diving header in front of 48,000 at Villa Park on 12 February 1972 thrilled Match of the Day viewers.
-But a 2-1 defeat pushed Bournemouth into third place, which – in days when only two teams went up – was where they ultimately finished.
-First Division managers began eyeing their prolific goalscorer; there seemed little choice but to accept when Manchester United offered £200,000 for him.
+MacDougall’s diving header at Villa Park on 12 February 1972 thrilled Match of the Day viewers.
+But a 2-1 defeat left Bournemouth third, which – in days when only two teams went up – was where they ultimately finished.
+First Division managers began eyeing him up; Manchester United badly needed a striker and got their man for £200,000.

-The Second Division interlude that followed was brief.
-Things might have been very different but for desperate luck with injuries during 1989-90, which turned that season’s final fixture – against promotion-chasing Leeds at Dean Court – into a must-win affair for both teams.
-Carnage ensued as thousands of travelling fans left a trail of havoc behind them.
+The ensuing Second Division interlude didn’t last long.
+Things might have been very different but for desperate luck with injuries during 1989-90.
+The season’s final fixture – against promotion-chasing Leeds at Dean Court – turned into a must-win affair for both teams, and carnage ensued as thousands of travelling fans left widespread destruction behind them.
 Leeds won 1-0.

-Harry Redknapp had started out at West Ham in 1965.
-His team mates included World Cup winners Bobby Moore, Geoff Hurst and Martin Peters.
-He eventually managed four Premier League clubs, eventually seeing Bournemouth become unlikely members of the same self-declared elite.
-No one can better claim to have witnessed football’s metamorphosis from working-class sport to global business.
+Harry Redknapp made his senior debut in 1965.
+World Cup winners Bobby Moore, Geoff Hurst and Martin Peters were members of the same team.
+He eventually managed four Premier League clubs, seeing Bournemouth become members of the same self-declared elite.
+No one has played a more central part in football’s metamorphosis from working-class sport to global business.

 The journey